hyundai-robotics/doc-hi6-operation/book.md

-1. On the right side of the initial screen, touch the \[system\] button &gt; \[2: Control Parameter&gt; 7: Coordinate System Registration&gt; 1: User Coordinate System\] menu and then register the user coordinate system.
+1. On the right side of the initial screen, touch the `[system]` button  - `[2: Control Parameter - 7: Coordinate System Registration - 1: User Coordinate System]` menu and then register the user coordinate system.

 {% hint style="info" %}
 For details on how to register the user coordinate system, refer to "[7.3.6.1 User Coordinate System](../../7-system/3-control-parameter/6-cordsys-reg/1-user-crdsys.md)."
 {% endhint %}

-2. Touch the \[Speed Adjustment\] button at the top left of the initial screen and then set the coordinate system in the \[9: Select user coordinate\] option.
+2. Touch the `[Speed Adjustment]` button at the top left of the initial screen and then set the coordinate system in the `[9: Select user coordinate]` option.
 You can choose the user coordinate system instead of the Cartesian coordinate system.

 	![](../../_assets/tp630/fbt-condset_eng.png)